ZTiKnl/sara/README.md

 - [ ] Fix / finish plugins, add extra functions
 - [ ] ...
 - [ ] Language support... eventually (this is depending on Google Speech language availability as well as festival language availability)

+### Credits:
+I would like to point out that I simply put these programs and modules together, but without the people who created those, I would have had nothing at all.
+Thank you to the creators of linux programs alsa-utils & festival, npm modules sonus, say, chalk, decimal.js and weather-js2!